 - The writing group provides a time and space to push your writing and explore other ways of approaching your writing project in a supportive setting amongst peers.

-- Committing to a writing group requires that you are dedicated to the team of peers with which you write.
+- Committing to a Self-Guided Writing Group requires that you are dedicated to the team of peers with which you write.
 It is important to maintain a regular meeting schedule that participants adhere to.
 This will help to get you writing on days you would rather procrastinate.